 FILE - Makram Mohamed Ahmed

-CAIRO – 11 July 2018: Egypt’s State Security Prosecution started Wednesday interrogating Makram Mohamed Ahmed, president of the Supreme Council for Media Regulation (SCMR) to justify his decision to ban publishing on a subject concerning an Egyptian medical institution.
+CAIRO – 12 July 2018: Egypt’s State Security Prosecution started Wednesday interrogating Makram Mohamed Ahmed, president of the Supreme Council for Media Regulation (SCMR), to justify his decision to ban publishing on a subject concerning an Egyptian medical institution.

 On Saturday, Attorney General Nabil Sadiq summoned Ahmed to investigate imposing a media gag on reports related to the 57375 Children Cancer Hospital.
-According to the General Prosecution’s statement, any decision for publication prevention should be based on Article 26 of the law on the media institutional organizations, without violating the powers of public prosecution.
+According to the General Prosecution’s statement, any decision for publication prevention should be based on Article 26 of the law on the media institutional organizations, without violating the powers of the Public Prosecution.

 The attorney-general addressed Ahmed in stating that the law authorizes the SCMR to guarantee and protect freedom of the press and citizens’ right to enjoy free and fair press within the framework of professional practices.